nytimes/react-tracking/README.md

 ### Usage with React Hooks

-Following the example above, once at least one component is wrapped with `track` we can access a `tracking` object via the `useTracking` hook from anywhere in the sub-tree:
+Following the example above, once at least one component is wrapped with `@track()` we can access a `tracking` object via the `useTracking` hook from anywhere in the sub-tree:

 ```js
 import { useTracking } from 'react-tracking';